 The AVID Tutorial is one of the support systems in place for AVID students.
 An AVID Tutorial is an inquiry-based tutoring session where the college tutor acts as a facilitator for a group of 5 - 7 students.
 The students bring in a question they have about the content in their core academic classes.
 During the tutorial the students identify and then work through their point of confusion while the group guides them throiugh inquiry-based questions about the concept.
 At no time is there an answer given.
 The goal of an AVID tutorial is to gain comprehension of the process needed to answer the question rather than just finding the answer.
 The college tutor is there to keep the group on task and moving towards the right direction.

 This position requires a person with clear verbal communication skills, the ability to assist students with taking notes, and a strong character in order to serve as a role model for students.
 The position does not require the college tutor to be an expert in the subject area of the tutorial.

 Each of the middle and high schools in Pinellas County hold tutorials twice a week during the school day.
-These tutorials are typically on a Monday and Wednesday, or Tuesday and Thursday schedule.
-There are a few schools with unique schedules.
+These tutorials are typically on a Tuesday and Thursday schedule, though there are a few schools with unique schedules.
 Once a college tutor is hired the AVID office will work with each tutor to create a schedule that will stay the same each week for the assigned semester.
 The schedules are reviewed and updated each semester.